The Summer of Japanese Puppets, Part 4

 This post is part 3 of 4 in a series.
 Feel free to skip around to:

 part 1: the task,

 part 2: data transformation, or

 part 3: the site.

-The mostly finished demo has directories of plays, productions, performances, authors, performers, characters, kashira, scenes, image tags, slide images, image albums, and realia images, with individual layouts displaying and linking object data together.
+The mostly finished demo has directories of plays, productions, performances, authors, performers, characters, kashira, scenes, image tags, slide images, and image albums with individual layouts displaying and linking object data together.

 It is navigable through the above directory listings, through several dynamic search boxes running client-side Lunrjs, and via clickable D3js data visualizations.
 It handles relative/massive image sets by implementing lazy load in a jQuery carousel.

 To learn more about implementing D3 visualizations in Jekyll, you can check out this post.
 And a post on building multi-language Lunr indexes in Jekyll should be coming soon!

 Started with a Cake PHP site powered by a relational MYSQL database.